Advance Your Screenwriting and Narrative Storytelling Skills

-Students who fully commit to the BFA program are given the tools and training to become disciplined writers, making it a great fit for high school graduates interested in pursuing a creative pathway in film, entertainment, and media.
+Students who fully commit to the BFA program are given the tools and training to become disciplined writers, making it a great fit for high school graduates who want to pursue a creative pathway in writing for entertainment across the many media and genres available today.
+And with the extensive portfolio they will build, and our program capping Pitch Fest, they will leave the school with a first round of industry contacts and a wide array of material that showcases their skill.

 Faculty Highlights